 - Supplies needed at a school in order to keep your child healthy and safe include a glucose meter, blood glucose test strips, finger stick device and lancets, insulin, ketostix for urine checks, glucose tabs and gel (or cake mate), Glucagon IM injection and snacks.
 If your child has an insulin pump, please provide back up syringes and insulin.

-- If you would like for your child to self-medicate and/or monitor, please have the health care provider fill in the appropriate information on the above insulin order forms indicating that your child has been trained and is competent to self-medicate and monitor.
+- If you would like for your child to self-medicate and/or self monitor, please have the health care provider fill in the appropriate information on the above insulin order forms indicating that your child has been trained and is competent to self-medicate and monitor.
 Other forms needed on file are the Parent and Student Agreement form and return to the school nurse.